neozhixuan/SC1015_Z139_Team3/README.md

     - default value for test_start_index is 'None' instead of False
     - fixes bug when test_start_index is set to 0
     - [Forked changes](https://github.com/expectopatronum/pytorch_influence_functions/commit/ecce2d27e3d46b3125bb3dd963beebd7a5407959)

+##Key Takeaways from the CIFAR-10 Image Classification Project
+Dataset understanding: Gained insights into the CIFAR-10 dataset through exploratory data analysis, informing preprocessing and model selection decisions.

+   -**Convolutional Neural Networks: Acquired hands-on experience in designing, implementing, and evaluating a CNN using PyTorch for image classification.
+   -**Performance metrics: Learned to assess model performance using metrics such as accuracy, precision, recall, and F1-score, enabling quantitative evaluation and identification of improvement areas.
+   -**Influence functions: Explored the concept of influence functions for analyzing individual image contributions to the model's performance, providing insights into model behavior.
+   -**Interpreting results: Understood the characteristics of influential images and their impact on the model, guiding potential refinements and data collection efforts.
+   -**Iterative improvement: Emphasized the importance of continuous model refinement based on performance evaluation and influence analysis in data science and artificial intelligence projects.

 ## Conclusion